 Whip up these Candy Corn Jello Shots for a fun October treat.
 This kid-friendly version has fruity, tropical flavor that can be made grown-up with your favorite spirit.

-October is just days away, and I’m a little too excited about all the sweet and spooky things this month brings.
+I’m a little too excited about all the sweet and spooky things October brings.
 I’ve been working on some fun Halloween sweets and the truth is, I have too many ideas and not enough time to make them all.
 But I’m going to try!

 First, I decided to make some cute candy corn Jello shots – or parfaits, if you’re serving them to kids.
 I’ve seen plenty of versions of this treat around the web, but I wanted to put my own spin on them.
 As written, my version is non-alcoholic, tropical-fruity, and darn cute, too!
 However, if you’re looking for a grown-up party treat then these are super simple to alter with your favorite spirit.
 I’ve included those instructions in the recipe.